sajzz/SEPRO/README.md

 changes made in code
 1) added weightDKJ[] array to get weight of nodes in shortest path.
 2) index variable to get total no. of nodes in shortest path.(in case to use in for loop,etc.)

+dated:-27 Jun 2020,(14:42)
+Aman and Shantanu, yours 3 functions are added and errors are solved,Now a run of complete code is required.